dlintec/k-meteor-dev/README.md

 for Mac:

-    sudo curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart-mac > /bin/kstart;sudo chmod +x /bin/kstart; kstart
+    curl https://raw.githubusercontent.com/dlintec/k-meteor-dev/master/utils/kstart-mac > $HOME/kstart;chmod +x $HOME/kstart;. $HOME/kstart

-- This will create a script called "kstart" in your current path and a new folder at /Users/youruser/Desktop.
+- This will create a script called "kstart" in your home path (/Users/youruser) and a new folder at /Users/youruser/Desktop.
 This folder will be mounted inside the container under /opt/application.